AndyFrench11/french-flavour/README.md

 # french-flavour
-Ever heard of french-flavour.co.nz?
+> Ever heard of [frenchflavour.co.nz](frenchflavour.co.nz)?
 Go have a look 😏

+## Repo structure
+- `frontend`: Repo for the frontend for the website
+- `api`: Repo for the backend api for the website